Vank, Nagorno-Karabakh

 Vank (Վանք) or Vangli (Vəngli) is a village in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
 From 1991 to 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
 The 13th-century Gandzasar Monastery, and the 9th-century Khokhanaberd fortress are located near Vank.